maxp-hover/Gemmy/README.md

 - _Shell commands and other one-off processes_
   - [examples/03_shell_commands.rb](./examples/03_shell_commands.rb)

-**To see a full list of the patched methods (there are a lot since I've included many from facets), see the [rubydoc](http://www.rubydoc.info/gems/gemmyrb)**
+**To see a full list of the patched methods, see the [rubydoc](http://www.rubydoc.info/gems/gemmyrb)**

 Specifically, look at the constants defined on Gemmy::Patches.
 There is one module for each of the core classes being patched.
-Each individual method is also contained in its own module (to make modular inclusion possible)
+Each individual method is also contained in its own module (for the sake of, well, modularity)